Cheng Lin: Other work

 In 1989 she was cast to appear in the film Black Snow.
 It starred leading actor Jiang Wen, and went on to win the Silver Bear award in Berlin.

 In 2008 Cheng began work on a book titled Ray of Light.

+Personal life

+Cheng dated Taiwanese musician Hou Dejian, initially her music producer, from early 1980s to 1989.
+She faced public and professional pressure when she moved in with him, and more seriously after Hou became a prominent supporter of the Tiananmen Square protests.
+She was also the subject of widespread reports linking her romantically to student leader Wu’er Kaixi, which she denied.
+For these reasons, Cheng was sidelined from the Chinese entertainment industry throughout the 1990s, until reappearing at a CCTV concert in 2000.